Strawberry

 For longer storage, freeze whole or sliced on a baking sheet until firm, then transfer to bags.
 Frozen strawberries are excellent for smoothies, sauces, and jam, though they won’t hold their texture for fresh eating after thawing.

-Related reading: Raised Bed Break-Even - how to calculate whether a perennial crop like strawberries pays off over its full productive life
+Related reading: Berry ROI Comparison - strawberry vs. raspberry vs. blueberry year-by-year return analysis; Raised Bed Break-Even - how to calculate whether a perennial crop pays off over its full productive life; Perennial Garden Economy - the multi-year ROI math for established perennial fruit plantings

 Growing Strawberry?
 Track your harvest value and break-even date in the Garden ROI app.